joshcanhelp/josh-to-11/input/posts/2020/2020-12-31-protect-wordpress-rest-api-with-oauth2-auth0.md

 1. Make sure the permissions required for the API call appear in the `scope` claim
 1. Make sure the user is capable of the permissions necessary in the API call

-The first task is fairly straighforward and the last one is handled by core WordPress authentication.
+The first task is fairly straightforward and the last one is handled by core WordPress authentication.
 It's the second one that needs some attention.

 The WP REST API expects a specific user record to be present in order to make permission decisions.
 But it also needs a user in focus for calls like post creation in order to set a post author.
 By default, you can only *authenticate* against this API (prove who you are), not *authorize* (prove what you're allowed to do).